Programming-Training-And-Practice/architecture-design-main-information/microservice-architecture.md

+## Service Instances:
+* Expect to be running N number of services.
+* Exact number depends on reliability and load requirements.
+* Minimum might be 3, for high availability.
+* Some tools allow you to dynamically scale based on load or anticipated load:
+  * Think Netflix at night.
+  * In evenings, Netflix traffic is 1/3 of US internet traffic.
+  * Netflix will scale up and down with load.

+## Database Tier:
+* Typically one database per microservice:
+  * Guideline - not a hard ‘rule’.
+* Highly scalable services will often have one transactional database:
+  * And one or more read database (replicas).
+* Organizations will often have more than one database technology.
+* Not uncommon to see mix of SQL and NoSQL database technologies.

+## Messaging:
+* A common pattern is to expose an API endpoint via a RESTFul API:
+  * Dependent microservices are often message based.
+  * Messages follow an event or command pattern.
+* Messaging allows for decoupling and scalability.
+* Messaging can be used to define a work flow:
+  * New Order, Validate Order, Charge Credit Card, Allocate Inventory, Ship Order.

+## Downstream Services:
+* Often an action on a microservice will invoke actions on multiple down stream services.
+* For example, it is rumoured a search on Amazon will invoke over 100 services to return the search results - search, sponsors, your history, logging your search, etc.
+* Placing a new order might invoke the following:
+  * Validate Order.
+  * Pay Credit Card.
+  * Allocate Inventory.
+  * Ship Order.

 ## Issues with microservices.
 1. A microservice instance is slow.
 Partly Solution: Timeout.
 2. A microservice instance goes down.
 Solution: Run multiple instances.